renatomarcacini/Rebind-Input-UI-System/README.md

 2) In Player Settings->Other Settings->Active Input Handling; Change 'Input Manager (old) or Input System Package (new)' to 'Both'.
 3) Open and play the scene example in Scenes/Rebind System Example.<br>

 Note ¹: To work properly when developing your own Canvas interface, locate your EventSystem and check that the 'Standalone Input Module' has been updated to 'Input System UI Input Module'.
-To do this, click on 'Replace with InputSystemUIInputModule' generating the result below.: <br>
+To do this, click on 'Replace with InputSystemUIInputModule' generating the result below. <br>

 [EventSystem] Old input system: <br>
 <img src= "https://i.ibb.co/gZTwDNs/event-system-before.png" width='400px'>